 Pay Annually

-Most Australian insurers charge a loading for monthly payments.
+Most Australian insurers charge a loading for monthly instalments.
 Paying annually can save 5-10% on a typical GWM policy.

 4